What You Need To Know If You’re Traveling To Hawaiʻi Now—UPDATED

 You Must Fill Out the State’s Safe Travels Form Online

 Regardless if you have a negative COVID-19 test or not, all travelers to Hawaiʻi who are 18 and older must fill out the Safe Travels form online 24 hours before the flight.
 This is where you upload your negative pre-travel test result, if you have one.
 After you fill it out, you’ll get a QR code, which you can save to your smartphone or print out.
 You’ll need this when you arrive in Hawaiʻi.

 But That’s Not All

 Once you arrive at any Hawaiʻi airport, you will get your temperature taken and will need to show proof that you have completed the Safe Travels form (cue QR code or printout) and provide proper identification.
-You will now need to provide proof of a negative COVID-19 test.
-Visitors without a negative COVID-19 test result—even a pending one—will need to go straight from the airport to their accommodations and remain there for 14 days.
+Visitors without a negative COVID-19 test result will need to go straight from the airport to their accommodations and remain there for 14 days.
 All essential items (i.e.: food) need to be delivered and quarantining visitors can only leave for medical emergencies.

 If you have a negative test result, you need to keep it handy.
 Some hotels may ask for proof when you check in.